-To protect the landscape, heritage and local environment of the village, new development of any size or scale in the parish including change of use, will be supported where
+To protect the landscape, heritage and local environment of the village, new development of any size or scale in the parish including change of use, will only be supported where

-- a) It does not adversely impact on the natural ridgeline and rural setting of the village, existing PROW's, public green spaces, listed buildings, scheduled monuments and locally valued historical assets as identified in the LLCA and the VDS and - b) It does not impact unacceptably on the visual landscape, Cornish hedgerows, and environment as set out in the 'St Erme Local Landscape Character Assessment Stage 1 and the Settlement Edge Stage 2'and - c) It has demonstrated that it responds to local character and reflects the identity of the local surroundings, based on the St Erme Local Landscape Character Assessment. - d) It has demonstrated that the proposals will not detract from or have an unacceptable adverse impact on characteristics that have been identified by the community and in the St Erme Local Landscape Character Assessment and St Erme Village Design Statement. - e) It has demonstrated that it does not have an unacceptable adverse impact on the Plan area's natural resources, including its agricultural businesses.
+- a) It does not adversely impact on the natural ridgeline and rural setting of the village, existing PROW's, public green spaces, listed buildings, scheduled monuments and locally valued historical assets as identified in the LLCA and the VDS and - Avoids impacting on the visual landscape, Cornish hedgerows, and environment as per the 'St Erme Local Landscape Character Assessment Stage 1 and the Settlement Edge Stage 2'and - c) Where it has demonstrated that it responds to local character and reflects the identity of the local surroundings, based on the St Erme Local Landscape Character Assessment. - d) Where it has demonstrated that the proposals will not detract from or have an adverse impact on characteristics that have been identified by the community and in the St Erme Local Landscape Character Assessment and St Erme Village Design Statement. - e) Where it has demonstrated that it does not have an adverse impact on the Plan area's natural resources, including its agricultural businesses.